Pskov Republic: 15th century

-Lithuania attempted to bring Novgorod and Pskov into its sphere of influence again, leading to a Lithuanian attack on Pskov in 1406.
+Lithuania attempted to seize Pskov's territories, resulting in a failed offensive against the Pskov Republic in 1406.
 Grand Prince Vasily I of Moscow sent troops to aid Pskov, leading to a border war between Lithuania and Moscow until 1408.
 The two sides stopped fighting as Vasily had to battle a Tatar invasion led by Edigu in 1408, while Vytautas joined the forces of Władysław II Jagiełło to inflict a devastating defeat on the Teutonic Knights at the Battle of Grunwald in 1410.
 Relations between Lithuania and Moscow resumed a more peaceful course; however, both sides continued to struggle for influence in the political affairs of Pskov and Novgorod.
-Finally, in 1449, Grand Prince Vasily II signed treaties with Casimir IV Jagiellon which delineated their spheres of influence, with Casimir recognizing Pskov and Novgorod as dependencies of Moscow.
-Pskov's dependence on Moscow increased as the grand prince's governor was now required to swear an oath to him as well.
+Finally, in 1449, Grand Prince Vasily II signed treaties with Casimir IV Jagiellon that delineated their spheres of influence, with Casimir recognizing Pskov and Novgorod as dependencies of Moscow.

 In the first half of the 15th century, the recognition of the suzerainty of the Muscovite grand prince was voluntary.
 The city was also able to conclude treaties with other countries.
 The 1417 peace treaty with the Livonian Order states: "We have been sent", declared the Pskov ambassadors, "by our authorities, the mayor and all Pskov (posadnik pskovskii i ves' Pskov), from the patrimony of our Lord, Russian prince (iz otchiny nashego gospodina, russkogo kniazia)..."
 Although the grand prince was recognized as the suzerain (gospodin), and Pskov as his "patrimony" (otchina), the Pskovites did not need his approval for the treaty.
 The status of Pskov until the mid-15th century has been compared to that of the free cities of the Holy Roman Empire.
 Pskov did not pay regular taxes to the suzerain, nor was it dependent on him for judicial matters.
 However, the Muscovite court adopted the title of sovereign (gosudar) in the mid-15th century to reflect the grand prince's claim to hold supreme power over the Russian lands.
+Vasily II succeeded in having Pskov recognize his title of gosudar.
+In addition, the grand prince's governor was now required to swear an oath not only to him but also to his descendants.
+Pskov's former contractual relationship with the grand prince was superseded by hereditary Muscovite rule.
+Pskov also lost the right to expel unpopular governors.